BlogJune 2026

 Why innovation in financial services fails before it starts

 Most conversations about innovation in financial services begin in the wrong place.
 They start with the technology and work backwards, hoping the business case reveals itself.
 After 25 years at C-suite level across regulated financial services, that approach fails more often than it succeeds.
-Not because the technology is wrong, but because the thinking behind it is incomplete.

 Commercial